 Flat-Rate Credit Cards

-Flat-rate cards have a set rate, usually 1% or 1.5%.
-You earn this flat-rate on virtually all of your purchases, from groceries to gas to airline tickets.
+Flat-rate cards have a set rate, usually 1% to 2%.
+You earn this flat rate on virtually all of your purchases, from groceries to gas to airline tickets.
 This type of credit card earning simplifies the process, but it also leaves a lot of rewards on the table when compared to other cards.

 Tiered Rewards Credit Cards

-Tiered rewards cards offer both a flat-rate spending rate of 1% or 1.5% on some categories and a higher reward rate for select categories, such as 2% back on dining or 4% back on gas purchases.
+Tiered rewards cards offer both a flat spending rate of 1% or 1.5% on some categories and a higher rewards rate for select categories, such as 3% back on dining or 4% back on gas purchases.
 These cards are extremely beneficial for maximizing certain areas of your spending.
-One downside with these cards is that if you apply for a card that offers higher cash back in a category you don’t spend a lot of money in, such as travel, you aren’t going to see a huge difference over a flat-rate reward card.
+One downside with these cards is that if you apply for a card that offers higher cash back in a category you don’t spend a lot of money in, such as travel, you aren’t going to see a huge difference over a flat-rate rewards card.

 Rotating Category Credit Cards